Resource Directory

 FIRST STEPS EARLY INTERVENTION - VISION THERAPY Certified teachers of the visually impaired are available to help children work toward independence.

-FIRST STEPS EARLY INTERVENTION - TOY LENDING LIBRARY The agency offers a lending library including toys and assistive technology for families to borrow and reinforce skills.
+FIRST STEPS EARLY INTERVENTION - RESOURCE LIBRARY The agency offers a resource library including toys and assistive technology for families to borrow and reinforce skills.

 Keywords